 The EBT card, which is similar to a bank debit card and holds the user's monthly benefits, can be used to purchase regular food items, including breads, cereals, fresh or packaged fruits and vegetables, meats, fish, poultry, juices, soda pop, snack items, nuts and dairy products.

 Seeds and Plants

 Seeds and plants which produce food for the household to eat are also allowable food purchases, according to the Supplemental Nutrition Assistance Program website.
-This has proved to be beneficial to persons who raise fruits and vegetables in the garden for consumption and farm families.
+This has proven to be beneficial to farming families who grow their own fruits and vegetables for consumption.

 Some areas allow restaurants to accept food benefits for the purchase of low-cost meals if the person getting food benefits is homeless, disabled or elderly.
 Contact your state agriculture department to see if low-cost meals can be purchased in your state.

 Sweets and Bakery Items

 Cookies, cakes, pies, donuts, breads and other bakery items are also allowable food purchases.
 Items such as birthday and other special occasion cakes are eligible for purchase with food stamp benefits as long as the cost of non-edible decorations is not more than 50 percent of the cake's purchase price, according to the USDA.